spatie/dashboard.spatie.be/readme.md

 # dashboard.spatie.be

-This repo contains the sourcecode of https://dashboard.spatie.be
+This repo contains the source code of https://dashboard.spatie.be

 ## Example